wdwgonzales/TCOPE/README.md

 ### Related papers
-We would highly appreciate it if you can cite these papers alongside the overview paper, if you decide to use or mention my corpus:
+I would highly appreciate it if you can cite these papers alongside the overview paper, if you decide to use or mention my corpus:

 1. Gonzales, Wilkinson Daniel Wong.
 2017.
 Philippine Englishes. _Asian Englishes_ 19(2): 79–95.
 Routledge.